NEUROFUSIONInc/fusion/fusionMobile/README.md

 - Show some default prompts that users can add/enable
 - Pause notification prompts
 - UI - swipe for more (edit/delete/view responses)
+- When the person chooses 1 as number of times, only show one time to select.

 ### Responding

-- Save response at the time of entry & also when it was generated.
+- (done) Save response at the time of entry & also when it was generated.
 - Allow user to tap to respond to prompts (create prompt component)

 ### Results

-- include filter for "day/week/month" view
+- (done) include filter for "day/week/month" view
+  - clearly identify periods of missing data
 - Send notification to view weekly updates.
 - Compare values for one week vs. last period
 - Textual summary with contributing factors. - chatbox below to ask questions & reason over displayed data